-This is my mom’s recipe.
-I have been eating this excellent pie for years.
-It is easy to make and best served cold.
-I like to make it the night before and put it in the fridge to chill.
-My Great Granny used to make pies out of her home after she retired from the restaurant business.
-She never wrote any recipes down, so my mom came up with this recipe and said that it is the closest to my Granny’s buttermilk pie.
+It’s my mother’s recipe.
+I’ve been eating this excellent pie for years.
+It’s easy to make and it’s cold.
+I like to make it the night before and put it in the fridge to cool it down.
+My great-grandmother used to bake pies at home after retiring from the restaurant business.
+She never wrote down a recipe, so my mom made up this recipe and said it was the closest thing to my grandmother’s buttermilk pie.

 - 6 eggs, beaten

 - 2 tablespoons cornstarch

 - 2 tablespoons of sugar

 - 2 unbaked pie shells in a deep dish (9 inches)

 - Mix the eggs, buttermilk, and vanilla extract in a bowl.

 - In a medium bowl, whisk together the eggs, buttermilk, and vanilla extract.

 - Add salt, cornstarch, and sugar to a bowl.